I am working on the collaborative culture of the Wikipedia for my

 Wikipedia, the key terms associated with group decision making, and the

-norms (e.g., "good faith") within Wikipedia that frame participation as
+(e.g., "good faith") within Wikipedia that frame participation as a

-a cooperative endeavor.
-In particular, I argue that the "neutral point
+cooperative endeavor.
+In particular, I argue that the "neutral point of

-of view" policy is not a source of conflict, as it is often perceived
+view" policy is not a source of conflict, as it is often perceived to be,

-to be, but a resolution shaping norm.
-However, the naive understanding
+but a resolution shaping norm.
+However, the naive understanding that this

-that this policy is about an unbiased neutrality is also problematic.
-I
+policy is about an unbiased neutrality is also problematic.
+I conclude by

-conclude by identifying some notions from negotiation literature that
+identifying some notions from negotiation literature that may be

 contemporary discourse about the media, government, education, and